 One is just a 10-minute walk from the beach through town, which has colorful and photographic streets to explore along the way.

-There isn’t much to the waterfall during the dry season, so this is one you’ll want to visit right after rainy season.
+There isn’t much to the waterfall during the dry season, so this is one you’ll want to visit during rainy season.

-There’s another waterfall further inland that takes about an hour to hike too, which is what most people do.
+There’s another waterfall further inland that takes about an hour to hike to, which is what most people visit.

 But if you really want an adventure, there’s a third waterfall DEEP in the jungle.
 Like, I’m talking 12-hour all-day hike.